shawn-thorn/shawnthorn.com/content/home/step-4.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 23  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 24  # Order that this section will appear.

-title = "Team Expertise"
+title = "The Result"
 subtitle = ""

 [design]